janjiralakirankumar/DevOpsEssentials/README.md

 ## Lab 2: Git and GitHub Operations.

 **Objective:**
-This lab focuses on Git and GitHub operations, including initializing a Git repository, making commits, creating branches, and pushing code to a GitHub repository.
+This lab focuses on Git and GitHub operations, including `initializing a Git repository,` `making commits,` `creating branches,` and `pushing code to a GitHub repository.`

-#### Pre-requisites:
+### Pre-requisites:
 1. Create a **GitHub Account** & **Empty Public Repository** with name as **"hello-world"**

    **Note:** (To SignUp for GitHub Account, [Click Here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home))
 2. Basic familiarity with Git commands.

-Once the GitHub Account and Empty repository is ready, let's operate in the local Git repository
+Once the GitHub Account and Empty repository is ready, let's operate in the local Anchor Server.

 ___
 ### Task-1: Initializing the local git repository and committing changes